Person-0/KS_JS_API/README.md

 .onready

 .isReady // boolean representing whether the API is ready to send & recieve messages or not.

+// set a function as the value of this property.
+// it will be called with a single argument that is the string that is sent from KS when you send something from KS .onmessage

 // sends a message to KS
 .send([str] msg)